NextCenturyCorporation/AIDA-Interchange-Format/infrastructure/README.md

-# AIDA Interchange Format Infrastructure
+# AIDA Validation Infrastructure

 ## CloudFormation

-The AIDA Interchange Format project supports creating the AIDA validation environment on AWS via CloudFormation scripts.
-Read below on how to validate, create, and delete the various stacks necessary to execute AIDA validations.
+The AIDA project supports creating the AIDA validation environment on AWS via CloudFormation scripts, or via the AWS Console.
+Read below how to validate, create, and delete the various stacks necessary to execute AIDA validations.

 ### Install AWS CLI